-Niagara University is accredited by the Accredited by the Middle States Commission on Higher Education, 3624 Market St., 2nd Floor West, Philadelphia, PA 19104.
+Niagara University is accredited by the Middle States Association of Colleges and Schools.
 Its business programs are accredited by the AACSB International: the Association to Advance Collegiate Schools of Business.
 Its program in social work is accredited by the Council on Social Work Education.
-Its nursing program is accredited by the Commission on Collegiate Nursing Education.
-Its program in education is accredited by the Council for the Accreditation of Educator Preparation (CAEP), Postsecondary Education Quality Assessment Board (PEQAB), and Ontario College of Teachers (OCT).
+Its nursing program is accredited by the

+Commission on Collegiate Nursing Education.
+Its program in education is accredited by the National Council for Accreditation of Teacher Education, Postsecondary Education Quality Assessment Board (PEQAB), and Ontario College of Teachers (OCT).
 The department of chemistry has the approval of the American Chemical Society.
 The College of Hospitality and Tourism Management is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).
 The university holds membership in the American Council on Education, the Association of University Evening Colleges, the College Entrance Examination Board, the Commission on Independent Colleges and Universities, the Council of Graduate Studies in the United States, the Middle Atlantic Association of Colleges of Business Administration, the American Library Association, and other organizations.